allpro/form-manager/README.md

 ## How Is FormManager Different?

 **No form helper I've found matches FM's data handling capabilities.**
-Many helpers focus on backend communications, with no built-in validation.
+Some helpers focus on backend communications, with no built-in validation.
-For me, validation and error message handling is vital for forms, whereas communications is _not_ something I need a form-helper to do.
+For me, validation and error message handling is vital for forms, whereas communications is _not_ something I need or want a form-helper to do.

-Most form helpers don't provide value-formatting or data-conversion capabilities, so you must write this yourself, often repetitively.
+Most form helpers don't provide value-formatting or data-conversion capabilities, so you must write this yourself, repetitively.
-**FM integrates all data manipulation features so they become simple options.**
+**FM integrates all data manipulation features, so they are simple options.**

 Most form helpers requires special mark-up, which adds complexity.
-This means 'presentation components' contain form logic, which means they are not as 'dumb' as they should be.
+This means 'presentation components' contain form logic and therefore are not as simple and 'dumb' as they should be.
 **FM provides a total separation of concerns, making components simpler.**

 **FormManager centralizes all data handling and logic,